Kenny254/ESP32-MYSQL-2023/README.md

 - API for seamless integration with external platforms and data transfer.
 - Web application for real-time monitoring, alerts, historical analysis, and reporting.
 - User-friendly interface for easy configuration and access to water quality information.
-- Target Audience: Developers, IoT enthusiasts, water management professionals.
+- Target Audience: Developers, IoT enthusiasts, and water management professionals.
 - Fully customizable to fit other sensors
 - Can include Relay if DC valves are used for automatic control
 - Can easily work with GSM alert systems
-- LCD and OLEDs - supports a range of displays
+- LCD and OLEDs - support a range of displays
 - Multiple storage management can easily be implemented.

   <img width="989" alt="Screenshot 2023-07-04 at 01 43 57" src="https://github.com/Kenny254/ESP32-MYSQL-2023/assets/22868045/9a0cd421-3852-450f-a6e1-fbe32f9e6905">